-In fact, a recent survey by Social Media Examiner revealed that 71% of marketers are worried about AI copyright issues.
+These challenges are far from hypothetical; a recent survey by Social Media Examiner found that a staggering 71% of marketers express concerns about AI copyright issues.

 Highlights: